Peabody Terrace

 Peabody Terrace, on the north bank of the Charles River in Cambridge, Massachusetts, is a Harvard University housing complex primarily serving graduate students, particularly married students and their families.

-Designed in the brutalist style and constructed in 1964, its three-story perimeter grows to five and seven stories within, with three interior 22-story towers.
+Designed in the brutalist style and constructed in 1964, the complex includes perimeter buildings standing at three to seven stories, and three interior 22-story towers.

 It has been described as "beloved by architects and disliked by almost everyone else."

 Description

 Peabody Terrace was completed in 1965 at a cost of $8.5 million.
 On 5.9 acre, the 650000 sqft complex consists of about 500 apartments (a mixture of "efficiencies" and one-, two-, and three-bedroom units—all with 7 ft 6 in ceilings) plus playgrounds, nurseries, roof terraces, laundromats/laundry rooms, meetings/seminar rooms, study rooms, and a parking garage.
 In order to maximize usable floor space and speed vertical transportation, the towers' elevators stop on every third floor.
 The Harvard-affiliated Peabody Terrace Children's Center is housed on the complex grounds.